 The Health and Safety commission issued an Approved Code of Practice for "Prevention of Legionellosis (including legionnaires' disease)" which came into effect on 15th January 1992, requiring a risk assessment to be undertaken.
-Guidance notes were issued by the Health and Safety Executive in the form of HS(G)70 and on the 8th January 2001 the Approved Code of Practice L8 came into force and BS8580:2019.
-This risk assessment is structured around the requirements of these documents, ACOPL8 revised and HSG274 Parts 1, 2 and 3 and The Water Regulations Guide.
+Guidance notes were issued by the Health and Safety Executive in the form of HS(G)70 and on the 8th January 2001 the Approved Code of Practice L8 came into force followed by BS8580:2010 in December 2010.
+This risk assessment is structured around the requirements of these documents, ACOPL8 revised and HSG274 Parts 1,2,3 and The Water Regulations Guide.